User research and testing

 • collect your personal information directly from you, or

-• receive your personal information from a commercial research or other organisation if you’ve registered with them or otherwise notified them of your willingness to participate in user research.
+• receive your personal information from a commercial research organisation or another organisation if you have registered with them or indicated that you are willing to participate in user research.

 We comply with the Privacy Act 1988 and the Archives Act 1983 in the storage, access, use and destruction of your personal information collected.

-We use third-party providers, such as technology services providers (e.g., Microsoft) to help us with our business activities.
-These third-party providers are legally bound to meet privacy standards and our expectations.
+We work with contracted third party providers, including technology partners, independent research organisations, and consultants, to support our user research activities.
+These contracted third-party providers are legally bound to meet privacy standards and our expectations.
 They will also have their own privacy policies, processes, and security protections which we review to ensure their approach to privacy reflects our own.

 • in a way that would identify you

-• with other government agencies for compliance or regulation activities, or for any other purpose.
+• with other government agencies for compliance, regulation, or any other purpose.

 Post release changes